TinyTapeout/tinytapeout_www/content/guides/get-started-demoboard/_index.md

   * ttboard/ has all the SDK modules
   * shuttles/ contains the design listings as JSON files for the chip

-Any standard means of accessing the micropython FS should work.
-I've used [rshell](https://pypi.org/project/rshell/) a great deal but have found it lacking in some regards.
-Of late, I've turned to [mpy-repl-tool](https://pypi.org/project/mpy-repl-tool/).
+Any standard means of accessing the micropython FS should work.  [rshell](https://pypi.org/project/rshell/) may be used but is lacking in some regards.
+Another option is [mpy-repl-tool](https://pypi.org/project/mpy-repl-tool/).

 You can learn about that in [its documentation](https://mpy-repl-tool.readthedocs.io/en/latest/).
-I like that it lets you easily detect connected boards
+It lets you easily detect connected boards

 ```
 python3 -m there detect